What Is HIIT? A Beginner’s Guide to High-Intensity Interval Training

 - Greater improvements in VO2 max and metabolic flexibility

-The science-backed perks of pushing your limits
+The science-backed benefits of pushing your limits

-- Heart health: HIIT improves cardiovascular function by training your heart to recover quickly
+- Heart Health: HIIT improves cardiovascular function by training your heart to recover quickly

-- Insulin sensitivity: Regular HIIT has been shown to help regulate blood sugar levels
+- Insulin Sensitivity: Regular HIIT has been shown to help regulate blood sugar levels

-Common myths and misconceptions
+Common myths and misunderstandings

-Listen to your body and progress smartly
+Listen to your body and make smart progress

-Who should and shouldn’t do HIIT
+Who Should and Shouldn't Do HIIT

 - You have existing heart or joint conditions

-- You're recovering from injury
+- You are recovering from an injury

-- You're pregnant or postpartum without clearance
+- You are pregnant or postpartum without medical clearance

 A good place to start is a 1:2 or 1:3 work-to-rest ratio.
 For example, 20 seconds of effort followed by 40–60 seconds of rest.
 This helps you build capacity without overtraining.